purvapr13/Amny_Chatbot_Hackathon/README.md

 # 🌟 Amny - AI Chatbot for Career Guidance

-**Urbot** is an AI-powered chatbot designed to guide users through their career journey.
+**Amny** is an AI-powered chatbot designed to guide users through their career journey.
 Whether you're looking for jobs, mentorship opportunities, or local events, Urbot is here to help—quickly, smartly, and efficiently.

 ---